Metronoid/chronicler/content/systems/violence/intent/intent.md

 If one side’s intent involves violence for its own sake, the other side can’t surrender — not without being killed or harmed anyway.
-If that’s the case, the aggressor’s intended victims don’t get the Beaten Down Tilt, and gain no benefits from surrendering.
+If that’s the case, the aggressor’s intended victims don’t get the Beaten Down Condition, and gain no benefits from surrendering.
 When someone wants to kill you, the only thing you can do is to try to stop her, whether you run like hell or unload a shotgun at her.